mlevison/APR-Markdown-Export/glossary/work-in-progress/index.md

 title: "Work in Progress"
 date: "2021-12-15"
 relatedTerms: ['kanban', 'interruptions', 'multitasking']
+excerpt: 'In Scrum, **Work in Progress** is the batch of User Stories or Product Backlog Items that'
 ---

 In Scrum, **Work in Progress** is the batch of User Stories or Product Backlog Items that have been started but not finished.
 These are also referred to as partially finished items.